afterxleep/danielbernal.co/_posts/2024-07-31-its-not-about-the-hours.md

 ---
 layout: post
-title: "It's not about the ours"
+title: "It's not about the hours"
 date: 2024-07-31T09:00:00.000Z
 categories:
   - life